colinsheppard/pevi/Generic_PEVI_model_description.md

 Tracking (dynamic) | energyDelivered (kWh) | The cumulative amount of energy delivered by the charger up to the current moment.
 | numSessions | Integer count of the number of discrete charging sessions with drivers.

 Scales are used to describe changes in the model’s entities temporally and spatially.
 The PEVI model has a temporal extent of one 24-hour day.
 Time is modeled using discrete event simulation (see section Process Overview and Scheduling below).
 The spatial extent of the model is defined by the TAZs.
-For the Humboldt County implementation, the region is discretized into ## TAZs.

 # 3. Process Overview and Scheduling
 In the PEVI model, time and actions are managed using discrete event simulation (DES).
 Model processes are maintained as an ordered schedule of events.
 An event consists of a time, an agent, and an action.
 After initialization, the first event on the schedule is dispatched, at which point the specified agent performs the specified action; then the next event on the schedule is dispatched, and so on.
 Events can be created during initialization or dynamically generated during model execution.